 7. Local Eats

 Tasty food, refreshing beer, award-winning wine, and great company - a recipe for a good time at Kamloops’ restaurants, breweries and wineries.
-Follow the Kamloops Wine Trail and sip premium wines while lounging on a scenic patio.
-Wet your whistle on a frothy pint of cold, beer from one of Kamloops' best craft breweries, or tantalize your taste buds with fresh local fare.
+Explore the Thompson Valley wine region and sip premium wines while lounging on a scenic patio.
+Wet your whistle on a frothy pint of cold beer from one of Kamloops' best craft breweries, or tantalize your taste buds with fresh local fare.

 8. Sip on a Wine Tour